Aine-Kearns/AineKearnsPASproject2020/README.md

 # AineKearnsPASproject2020
-Project for Programming and Scripting GMIT 2020
+Project Plan for Programming and Scripting GMIT 2020
 - In order to complete this project I will need to complete the following tasks:
   - Import a data file into the analysis.py script and add the pandas and numpy libraries which will allow me to complete statistical calculations and create graphs
   - Define the calculations that will be presented for summary statistics and establish how to calculate this using a for loop